Cheap Electricity and Gas

 Can I switch gas and electric if I rent?

 If you pay your gas and electricity provider directly and it’s your name on the bills, then yes, you can switch gas and electricity supplier.
 Before you do, it’s a good idea to let your landlord know and to check the terms of your tenancy.
-Some landlords may have a preferred supplier, or there might be a clause in your tenancy agreement that requires you to switch back to the original provider when your tenancy comes to an end.
+Some landlords may have a preferred supplier, or there might be a clause that requires you to switch back to the original provider when your tenancy comes to an end.